Ælfwald of East Anglia: Felix's 'Life of Guthlac'

 Ceolred of Mercia's appropriation of monastic assets during his reign created disaffection amongst the Mercians.
 He persecuted a distant cousin, Æthelbald, the grandson of Penda's brother Eowa. Æthelbald was driven to take refuge deep in the Fens at Crowland, where Guthlac, another descendant of the Mercian royal house, was living as a hermit.
-When Guthlac died in 714, Ælfwald's sister Ecgburgh provided a stone coffin for his burial.
+When Guthlac died in 714, Ælfwald's sister Ecgburgh provided a lead coffin for his burial.
 Ceolred died in 716, blaspheming and insane, according to his chroniclers.
 Penda's line became extinct (or disempowered) and Æthelbald emerged as king of Mercia.

 Æthelbald lived until 757 and carried Mercian power to a new height.
 His debt to Crowland was not forgotten: soon after his accession he richly endowed a new church on the site where Guthlac had lived as a hermit.
 The first Life of Guthlac, written by the monk Felix, appeared soon after Guthlac's death.
 Nothing is known about Felix, although Bertram Colgrave has observed that he was a good scholar who evidently had access to works by Bede and Aldhelm, to a Life of Saint Fursey and Latin works by Saint Jerome, Saint Athanasius and Gregory the Great.
 Felix was either an East Anglian or was living in the kingdom when he wrote the book, which was written at the request of Ælfwald.
 In the Life, Felix portrays Æthelbald's exile at Crowland and asserts Ælfwald's right to rule in East Anglia.
 Two Old English verse versions of the Life drawn on the work of Felix were written, which show the vigour of vernacular heroic and elegiac modes in Ælfwald's kingdom.

 Sam Newton has proposed that the Old English heroic poem Beowulf has its origins in Ælfwald's East Anglia.